-The development of testis begins at 7—8 wk of gestation.
-At 10—11 wk, Wolffian (mesonephric) duct is differentiated into the epididymis, vas deferens, seminal vesicle, and ejaculatory duct in presence of testosterone.
-The intraabdominal descent of testis is androgen-independent.
-By the 28
+The development of testis begins at 7—8 wks of gestation.
+At 10—11 wks, the Wolffian (mesonephric) duct is differentiated into the epididymis, vas deferens, seminal vesicle, and ejaculatory duct in the presence of testosterone.
+The intra-abdominal descent of testis is androgen-independent.

 Differential Diagnosis of Cryptorchidism

 Differential diagnosis includes retractile, ectopic, or absent testis.
-Retractile testes can easily be ruled out with thorough history and examination.
-However, it is difficult to differentiate retractile from ectopic testis.
-A phenotypically male newborn with bilateral nonpalpable testes should be evaluated to rule out anorchia or a genetic female with congenital adrenal hyperplasia (CAH), or androgen receptor disorders, or disorders of sex development.
-Surgical exploration often differentiates testicular agenesis and intrauterine torsion as in agenesis, all testicular structures are absent whereas their remnants can be seen in torsion.
+Retractile testes can easily be ruled out with a thorough history and examination; however, it is difficult to differentiate retractile from ectopic testis.
+A phenotypically male newborn with bilateral non-palpable testes should be evaluated to rule out anorchia or a genetic female with congenital adrenal hyperplasia (CAH), or androgen receptor disorders, or disorders of sex development.
+Surgical exploration often differentiates testicular agenesis and intrauterine torsion as in agenesis.
+All testicular structures are absent whereas their remnants can be seen in torsion.

 To look for the features of congenital malformation syndromes.

-When after pulling testis into the scrotum, it is held for one minute to fatigue cremasteric muscle.
-After this maneuver, retractile testis remains in scrotum whereas ectopic testis immediately comes out of the scrotum.
-Pediatric urologist opinion should be taken to differentiate retractile and true UDT or in presence of palpable, but probably atrophic testis in the scrotum.
+When, after pulling the testis into the scrotum, it is held for one minute to fatigue cremasteric muscle.
+After this maneuver, retractile testis remains in the scrotum, whereas ectopic testis immediately comes out of the scrotum.
+Pediatric urologist opinion should be taken to differentiate retractile and true UDT or in the presence of palpable, but probably atrophic testis in the scrotum.

-Examiner should note the position of testis, its consistency, and size of both testes.
-If the testis is not palpated in inguinal canal or scrotum or in its usual ectopic sites, evaluation should be done for non-palpable testis.
+The examiner should note the position of the testis, its consistency, and size of both testes.
+If the testis is not palpated in inguinal canal or scrotum, or in its usual ectopic sites, evaluation should be done for non-palpable testis.

-It is usually not warranted in the evaluation of nonpalpable testes due to lack of sensitivity and specificity.
-However, ultrasound may be useful 1) in male newborns with bilateral nonpalpable testes to identify the gonads (testis or uterus) 2) in case of difficulty to feel intracanalicular testes such as in obese boys.
+It is usually not warranted in the evaluation of non-palpable testes due to the lack of sensitivity and specificity.
+However, ultrasound may be useful 1) in male newborns with bilateral non-palpable testes to identify the gonads (testis or uterus); and 2) in case of difficulty to feel intracanalicular testes, such as in obese boys.

 Complications of Cryptorchidism

-The complications include testicular malignancy, infertility, testicular torsion, inguinal hernia and psychologic effects of empty scrotum.
+The complications include testicular malignancy, infertility, testicular torsion, inguinal hernia and psychologic effects of an empty scrotum.
 Retractile and absent testicles do not increase these risks.
-Ectopic testes are prone to trauma leading to decreased spermatogenesis; however, the risk of malignancy is not increased.
+Ectopic testes are prone to trauma, leading to decreased spermatogenesis; however, the risk of malignancy is not increased.

 Testicular cancer (high yield for USMLE)

-Males with UDT have 4 to 10 times more risk of malignancy than the general population with the peak age of 15—45 yr.
-Approximately 1 in 80 patients with unilateral and 1 in 40 in bilateral UDT has a risk of developing a malignancy.
-Approximately 10 % of the patients with testicular tumors have a history of UDT.
-The risk of developing malignancy is four times less in inguinal than with intraabdominal testes.
+Males with UDT have 4 to 10 times more risk of malignancy than the general population with the peak age of 15—45 yrs.
+Approximately, 1 in 80 patients with unilateral and 1 in 40 in bilateral UDT has a risk of developing a malignancy.
+Approximately, 10% of the patients with testicular tumors have a history of UDT.
+The risk of developing malignancy is four times less in inguinal than with intra-abdominal testes.

-The most common tumor is seminoma (65 %); however, after surgery, only 30 % of testis tumors are represented by seminoma.
-The role of early orchiopexy to reduce the risk of testicular malignancy is controversial.
-However, chances of development of cancers are rare if orchiopexy has been performed before 2 yr of age.
-The contralateral scrotal testis is not at increased risk for malignancy.
+The most common tumor is seminoma (65%); however, after surgery, only 30% of testis tumors are represented by seminoma.
+The role of early orchiopexy to reduce the risk of testicular malignancy is controversial; however, chances of development of cancers are rare if orchiopexy has been performed before 2 years of age.
+The contralateral scrotal testis is not at an increased risk for malignancy.
 Early surgery also permits the earlier detection of testicular masses, improves fertility, and prevents torsion.